cttester/txtz/README.md

 ## Remarks

-By default, Huffman encoding is used to build the binary tree.
-You can change that to Shannon-Fano encoding by setting `MAPBUILDING_ALGO` to `shannon-fano` instead `huffman` when calling `cmake` to configure the project:
+By default, Shannon-Fano encoding is used to build the binary tree.
+You can change that to Huffman encoding by setting `MAPBUILDING_ALGO` to `huffman` instead of `shannon-fano` when calling `cmake` to configure the project:

 ```
-cmake -DMAPBUILDING_ALGO=shannon-fano -DCMAKE_BUILD_TYPE=Release ..
+cmake -DMAPBUILDING_ALGO=huffman -DCMAKE_BUILD_TYPE=Release ..
 ```

 TODO!!!